kvarak/dnd/docs/_Classes/feyblood.md

 **Dismantle.** You have advantage on attack rolls and ability checks made to break or dismantle objects.
 Additionally, you deal extra damage equal to your Spark when you hit an object or a construct with an attack.

 #### Leprechaun Luck
 You gain the following abilities:

 **Cobbler of the Fair Folk**.
-You have proficiency with cobbler's tools, and double your proficiency bonus in them when you use them to create or adapt a shoe.
+You gain 1 skill point to spend on ***Craft - Cobbler***.
 Using your cobbler's tools, you may as an action magically resize any shoe to perfectly fit any humanoid or fey of Medium size or smaller you choose.
 Once you have done so, you may not resize the same shoe again.

 **Lucky**.
 You gain +2 to your Luck ability score, and when you roll a 1 on the d20 for any roll, you can reroll the die and must use the new roll.

 ### Supple Ward
-At 6th level, when a ranged spell attack (or *magic missile*) targets a creature you can see within 30 feet of you, and the results have not been announced, you can use your ***reaction*** and expend an equivalent spell slot to make an opposed spellcasting ability check against the caster.
+When a ranged spell attack (or *magic missile*) targets a creature you can see within 30 ft, and the results have not been announced, you can use your ***reaction*** and expend an equivalent spell slot to make an opposed spellcasting ability check against the caster.

 If you succeed, the spell targets the caster using the original attack roll.
 You cannot reflect spells cast above 5th-level.

 You can use this feature once, and regain it when you complete a long rest.

 ### Tricksy Cantrip
-At 10th level, you can empower one feyblood cantrip you know that targets a single creature.
+You can empower one feyblood cantrip you know that targets a single creature.

 When you cast the cantrip, you can target one additional creature within range and also within a number of feet equal to 5 × your Spark of the initial target.
 If the cantrip requires an attack roll, you make a second attack roll.

 You can use this feature once, and regain it when you complete a short rest.

 ### Magical Mimicry
-At 14th level, if an ally within 30 feet of you that you can see or hear casts a spell of 5th-level or lower, with a casting time of 1 action or 1 bonus action that doesn’t require concentration, you can use your ***reaction*** and an equivalent spell slot to cast the same spell, even if you don’t know it.
+If an ally within 30 ft that you can see and hear casts a spell of 5th-level or lower, with a casting time of 1 action or 1 bonus action that doesn’t require concentration, you can use your ***reaction*** and an equivalent spell slot to cast the same spell, even if you don’t know it.

 Once you use this feature, you can’t use it again until you finish a long rest.